Saccharina latissima: Ecology

 Saccharina latissima is an ecologically important system.
 It is a primary producer, delivering plant material to the coastal food web.
 The three-dimensional forests also serve as a habitat for animals, resulting in a high biodiversity.
 Fish, shellfish and other animals find food and hiding places within these forests.

-It is a known host to the pathogenic fungus Phycomelaina laminariae.
+It can be infected by the pathogenic fungus (to kelp) Phycomelaina laminariae.